Upgrade Replicated Databases

 A Subscriber to a merge publication can be any version less than or equal to the Publisher version.

-This topic is available in the Setup Help documentation and in SQL Server Books Online.
-Topic links that appear as bold text in the Setup Help documentation refer to topics that are only available in Books Online.
+This article is available in the Setup Help documentation and in SQL Server Books Online. article links that appear as bold text in the Setup Help documentation refer to articles that are only available in Books Online.
 You can design an upgrade strategy for the Publisher, Subscriber and Distributor using the options outlined in this post.

 Run the Log Reader Agent for Transactional Replication Before Upgrade